 When it comes to making homemade gravy, most people are missing the, uh, boat entirely!
 For example, cornstarch is the most common gravy thickener.
 It’s the main ingredient in all those gravy powder packets too.

-Cornstarch is the most common gravy thickener, but this is a terrible choice as it is most likely made from unlabeled genetically modified corn unless you make the effort to buy organic.
+A big reason to avoid it is that it’s likely made from unlabeled genetically modified corn unless you make the effort to buy organic.
 GM corn has been linked to organ failure and tumors in animals.
-Do you really want this stuff to be included with your holiday meal?

-Even if organic, cornstarch is basically devoid of any nutrition or flavor and not worth the price.
+Even organic cornstarch is basically devoid of any nutrition or flavor.
+It’s just empty calories.

 Sprouting a grain before grinding into a flour increases the nutrition of the grain substantially.
 For instance, vitamin C is produced by sprouting grain, but it is absent in the unsprouted form.
 Vitamin B content is increased dramatically by sprouting as are carotenes.
 Irritating substances in the hull of the grain are inactivated by sprouting as well.
 These inhibitors (phytic acid) have the potential to neutralize the enzymes in our digestive tract and block mineral absorption, so sprouting exponentially increases ease of digestion as well as nutrient absorbability.

 Much media attention has been focused recently on the problem of aflatoxins in grains.
 Aflatoxins are potent carcinogens and are present in high quantities in highly processed foods such as crackers, cookies, chips, and cereals.
 Sprouting inactivates aflatoxins, which is just another reason to follow the wisdom of traditional peoples in grain preparation!